 Funding for the Training Program has traditionally come from two sources: the Commission's energy and water base appropriation, and the U.S. Department of Labor.
 Fiscal year 2011 was the first year since the program's inception that a direct budget was not allocated to the training program.
-Absent new funding, Training Program activities are limited to projects with program partners that have prior-year funds available on existing grants.
+Absent new funding, Training Program activities will be limited to projects with program partners that have prior-year funds available on existing grants.
+The Commission's training program is still functioning with funding appropriated several years ago, but is winding down as projects are completed.
 However, work is ongoing with program partners to explore how state, federal, tribal, local, and regional stakeholders can improve the maintenance and operation of existing infrastructure through the Commission's Rural Alaska Maintenance Partnership (RAMP) work.